 Digital payments can help overcome some of the additional barriers to financial inclusion and economic participation women face.
 For example, in Niger, digital delivery of a social benefits payment resulted in greater privacy and control of mobile transfers, compared to cash, resulting in intra-household decision making in favor of women.

 7. Innovations that make digital payments faster, cheaper, and more accessible hold great potential

 Whether blockchain, real-time payment systems, new credit-scoring models, or other new financial services solutions – the pace of innovation continues to gain momentum.

-Central banks are already exploring the potential of digital technology and taking steps toward fully fledged digital fiat currencies.
+Central banks are already exploring the potential of digital technology and taking steps toward fully-fledged digital fiat currencies.
 For example, eCurrency and Rizal Commercial Banking Corporation recently partnered to launch digital cash in the Philippines, with support from the country’s central bank.
 Steps have also been taken in other countries such as Indonesia and Senegal.

 8. Successful adoption is being driven by building common, accessible, and functional super platforms

-In China, the growth of WeChat and Alipay has led to the development of one of the world’s largest and most sophisticated digital payments ecosystems.
+In China, the growth of WeChat and Alipay has led to the development of one of the world’s largest and most sophisticated digital payment ecosystems.
 Both platforms combined enabled US$2.9 trillion in Chinese digital payments in 2016, representing a 20-fold increase in the past four years.
-This has not only had a profound impact for millions of consumers, but has opened up new markets for micro, small, and medium enterprises.
+This has not only had a profound impact on millions of consumers, but has opened up new markets for micro, small, and medium enterprises.